blubluflye/P6/README.md

 ### Executing program

-* going directly to the root of the poject and use:
+* going directly to the directory of the poject payMyBuddy and use the commandLine:
 ```
 mvn spring-boot:run
-Project Title
 ```
+then on the browser of ur choice u can use the url  localhost:8080